ahuggins/dotfiles/README.md

 # dotfiles

-just wanted to have my dotfiles backed up somewhere.
+Originally this repo was just going to have my dotfiles, but it has become a house for my development settings.

 ## iTerm